Helpful Frequently Asked Questions

 No, none of our surgeries are open from Friday 6pm to Monday at 8am.
 If you require medical assistance during this time, please contact NHS 24 on 111 (freephone).

 The practice currently offers “Extended Hours” appointments for both a GP and a nurse between 6pm and 7:30pm on one day of the week.
 These appointments must be booked in advance.
 The practice requests that these are used with consideration as they are provided primarily for the use of patients who are unable to attend during normal working hours.

-Eyemouth is open all day from 8.30am to 6pm but Coldingham surgery closes from 1 to 2pm daily.
+Eyemouth surgery is open from 8.30am to 6pm from Monday to Friday.